 A lot of smarts, and a little marketing magic.

 The University of Saint Joseph in West Hartford, Conn. credits its record-setting enrollment to “the quality of the University’s education, as well as to the employment of new and innovative recruitment strategies.”

 But we wanted to know more.
-So we asked for the inside scoop on their marketing and admissions strategies from Joel Wincowski, USJ’s interim vice president of enrollment management (who came to USJ via The Registry); Laura Sheehan, USJ’s associate vice president for marketing, media and communications; and Keith Knowles, USJ’s digital marketing manager.
+So we asked for the inside scoop on their marketing and admissions strategies from USJ’s marketing and admissions team.

 [Spoiler alert: We knew before we asked; we worked with this awesome school on its website content and upcoming content marketing strategy.
 But we want YOU to learn their secrets, so we asked anyway.]